Afi0pchik/CyberSecurity-Roadmap/README.md

-## WEB SECURITY BUG BOUNTY — RESOURCES
+## WEB SECURITY BUG BOUNTY — ROADMAP

 This repository contains a curated collection of books, videos, and tools for learning Web Security Bug Bounty.